 Skip to main content

 Before you turn on a schedule or trigger and hand an agent over to your team, run through this guide.
 It covers the decisions and steps that builders most often skip — and regret later.
+The path from a tested build to a stable production agent follows a predictable flow.

 Pre-Promotion Checklist